Menu

 Visit the Historical Buxa Fort

-Within Buxa Tiger Reserve and at an elevation of 867 meters above sea level, the ruins of Buxa Fort are truly worth visiting.
-There is a long history associated with Buxa First.
-Prior to the occupation of the British, the Buxa Fort was used by the Bhutanese king to protect the region connecting Tibet with India via Bhutan.
-During the British occupation of the Fort, it was reconstructed again from a bamboo wood structure to a stone structure.
-The British used the fort as a prison to captivate some notable freedom-fighters of India such as Krishnapada Chakraborty, Amar Prasad Chakraborty, Subhash Mukhopadhyay, and more.
+Located within Buxa Tiger Reserve at an elevation of 867 meters, the ruins of Buxa Fort are historically significant.
+Before British occupation, the fort was used by the Bhutanese king to guard the route connecting Tibet with India via Bhutan.
+During British rule the fort was reconstructed in stone and later used as a prison for notable freedom-fighters such as Krishnapada Chakraborty, Amar Prasad Chakraborty and Subhash Mukhopadhyay.

 Explore Buxa Tiger Reserve